 - Being able to apply what you are learning in the classroom to the real world is key to landing a job in the future.
 Being able to develop and practice these skills before applying for a full-time job will make you a better candidate.

 - Most full-times will not hire graduates that have no experience in the given field because you appear risky.
 You haven’t gained experience in this career field and do not have the skills developed that those from an internship would.
 Having an internship on your resumes shows that you gained experience in the field you wanted to pursue after graduation.
 You know what to expect in this field and have developed skills and confidence from your experience.

 3. Figuring out if you like that career

-– Knowing if you like the career you are intending to go into after graduation is key.
+- Knowing if you like the career you are intending to go into after graduation is key.
 Instead of getting a job and having to start all over.
-An internship gives you a glimpse into that career to help you figure out if its right for you while still being in college.
+An internship gives you a glimpse into that career to help you figure out if its still in.